Freakum Dress: Reception

 The song received mostly positive reviews.
-Phil Harrison of Time Out called "Freakum Dress" a magnificent production thanks to its vocal arrangements and commented that its beat can "drive the boys crazy."
-Brian Hiatt of Rolling Stone magazine wrote that even though "Freakum Dress" is less harmonically and melodically produced than "Crazy In Love" (2003) and songs from the Destiny's Child era, it remains a good track due to its highly energetic beat.
+Phil Harrison of Time Out called "Freakum Dress" a “magnificent production” thanks to its vocal arrangements and commented that its beat can "drive the boys crazy."
+Brian Hiatt of Rolling Stone magazine wrote that even though "Freakum Dress" was less harmonically and melodically “produced” than songs such as "Crazy In Love" (2003), or even songs from the Destiny's Child era, it remains a “good track” due to its highly energetic beat.
 Jaime Gill of Yahoo!
-Music called the track "discordant" and "menacing" while Jon Pareles of The New York Times called it "overwrought".
-On a separate review, Jon Pareles said that the song will remain as one of Beyoncé's most memorable tracks thanks to its streak of rage which is "perfectly groomed but unmistakable".
-Bill Lamb of About.com chose "Freakum Dress" as one of the three best songs on the entire record, and called it a powerful, emotionally intensive and energetic track.
+Music called the track "discordant" and "menacing", while Jon Pareles of The New York Times called it "overwrought".
+In a separate review, Jon Pareles said that the song will remain as one of Beyoncé's most memorable tracks thanks to its streak of rage, which is "perfectly groomed but unmistakable".
+Bill Lamb of About.com chose "Freakum Dress" as one of the three best songs on the entire record, and called it a “powerful, emotionally intensive and energetic track”.
 Caroline Sullivan of The Guardian called the song a "lighthearted crunk spree" that reminds girls of the significance of having a nice dress in their wardrobe.